 For example, tax is due on charges for manufacturing, assembling, fabricating or processing products, even when the customer provides the raw materials, tools or equipment.

-See Comptroller Rules 3.300, Manufacturing; Custom Manufacturing; Fabricating; Processing, 3.293, Food; Food Products; Meals; Food Service and 3.312, Graphic Arts or Related Occupations; Miscellaneous Activities and Publications 94-143, Draftsmen and Designers, 94-187 Mold Remediation Services and 94-176, Photographers and Texas Sales Tax (PDF).
+See Rules 3.300, Manufacturing; Custom Manufacturing; Fabricating; Processing, 3.293, Food; Food Products; Meals; Food Service and 3.312, Graphic Arts or Related Occupations; Miscellaneous Activities.
+Also see Publication 94-143, Draftsmen and Designers, Publication 94-187, Mold Remediation Services and Publication 94-176, Photographers and Texas Sales Tax (PDF).